AgoRapide/AgoRapide/README.md

 &#x1F53A; PLEASE NOTE: AgoRapide is currently in the alpha-stage of development.
 Do not use it for any production purposes yet.
 Only use it if you are curious and / or want to help us with contributions.
 One welcome contribution would for instance be attending to TODO's in this document!

 &#9650; Branch v0.1 is the stable one (as of March 2017) to use if you want something that easily compiles and runs locally.
+The model in use by this branch is a bit outdated however.
+Feel free to contact author for information about the current (Master) branch.

 # What is AgoRapide?
 (Note: For code examples please scroll further down)